cloudflare/cloudflare-docs/products/1.1.1.1/src/content/encrypted-dns/dns-over-https/dns-over-https-client.md

 # Connect to 1.1.1.1 using DoH clients

-There are several DNS over HTTPS (DoH) clients you can use to connect to 1.1.1.1 in order to protect your DNS queries from privacy intrusions and tampering.
+There are several DoH clients you can use to connect to 1.1.1.1.

 ## cloudflared